How To Set Up a Private Docker Registry on Top of DigitalOcean Spaces and Use It with DigitalOcean Kubernetes

 delete command accepts the file to delete when passed the

 Instead of using the official Docker registry, which has issues with S3 storage providers, we’ll use GitLab’s Container Registry fork, which you’ll need to download and build.
-You’ll still use the official Helm chart for deployment.

 Create a folder that will serve as your workspace:

 Navigate to it by running:

 - git clone https://gitlab.com/gitlab-org/container-registry.git

 OutputCloning into 'container-registry'... remote: Enumerating objects: 1706, done. ...
 Resolving deltas: 100% (13955/13955), done.

 container-registry directory.
 Navigate to it:

 - cd container-registry